What are wire transfers and how do they work?

 Alternatives to wire transfers

 Wire transfers are safe and reliable.
 However, if your business sends small amounts of money regularly, or wire transfer fees are too high, you can use one of the alternative service providers below.

 - Zelle: Zelle works with almost every domestic bank account and credits cash to the recipient's bank account immediately.
 You can use Zelle even if your bank doesn't have a relationship with it.

 - Venmo: Initiating petty cash transfers and paying miscellaneous expenses is easy with Venmo.
 Like Zelle, the service works with almost every bank account, and funds arrive instantly.

-If you have a long list of suppliers, all with different payment preferences, Ramp Bill Pay is your best choice.
-You can streamline AP processes by quickly paying bills, digitizing expense policies, avoiding duplicate spending, and automating accounting journal entries.
+You can streamline your AP processes by quickly paying bills, digitizing expense policies, avoiding duplicate spending, and automating accounting journal entries.
 All of this and other spend management tools are built-in when you use Ramp’s corporate cards.

 Read more about how Ramp can simplify your bill payments.